hexrcs/MIMAviz/README.md

 ## Project Status

-Now you can download the latest working version for a spin!
+You can [download](https://github.com/hexrcs/MIMAviz/releases) or visit the hosted [latest version] (https://hexrcs.github.io/MIMAviz/) right now!
 At the same time I'm still doing some polishing though as the code is quite ugly and convoluted right now.

 A TODO list of some planned add-on features: